 Students are subject to disciplinary action for violations of academic policies, procedures or regulations, including breaches of academic integrity and proper student conduct.
-See Student Conduct Policy in the RFUMS Student Handbook for additional information.
+See Student Conduct Policy, Standards of Student Conduct, and Honor Code in the RFUMS Student Handbook for additional information.

-Suspected violations of academic, ethical or professional standards may be reported to the College of Pharmacy Offices of Academic or Student Affairs who at their discretion, may forward to the SPEAC for evaluation, or to the RFUMS Division of Student Affairs and Inclusion, for evaluation in accordance with the RFUMS Student Conduct Policy.
+Suspected violations of academic, ethical or professional standards may be reported to the College of Pharmacy Offices of Academic or Student Affairs who at their discretion, may forward to the SPEAC for evaluation, or to the RFUMS Division of Student Affairs and Inclusion, for evaluation in accordance with the RFUMS Student Conduct Policy, Standards of Student Conduct or Honor Code.